ikrima/gamedevguide/contents/guides/ue4guide/wip/networking/network-replication/Detailed Network Serialization.md

 \*

 \*                During client serialization (reading), the client reads in the number of changed and number of deleted elements.
-It also builds a mapping of ReplicationID -&gt; local index of the current array.
+It also builds a mapping of ReplicationID -> local index of the current array.

 \*                As it deserializes IDs, it looks up the element and then does what it needs to (create if necessary, serialize in the current state, or delete).